ohyoungjooung2/useradd/README.md

 Usage
 -----

+1. add the your public key in files/default/authorized_keys
-In chef client just do below command. chef-client -o useradd
+2. In chef client just do below command. chef-client -o useradd

-You could do above like "ssh -t -i keyfile sudouser@hostname_or_ip 'sudo sudouser chef-client -o useradd'"
+You could do above like "ssh -t -i keyfile sudouser@hostname_or_ip 'sudo sudouser chef-client -o useradd'" from your central or knife server.

 Contributing